Trump says he will send troops to Portland, Oregon, in latest deployment to US cities

 Early Saturday, all was quiet outside that building, with no signs of protesters or law enforcement.

 Some federal agents have been injured and several protesters have been charged with assault.
 Some demonstrators also say they’ve been injured.
-When protesters erected a prop guillotine earlier this month, the Department of Homeland Security described it as “unhinged behavior.”
+When protesters erected a prop guillotine earlier this month, the Department of Homeland Security called it “unhinged behavior.”

 Meantime, city groups and officials have sought to highlight the recovery of the downtown area since 2020.